binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 No error this time!
 Let's check the new list of rules for the container
 cgroup:

+    $ CONT_ID=$(docker run -id --device-cgroup-rule 'c 189:* rw' \
+        ubuntu:bionic)
+    $ cat "/sys/fs/cgroup/devices/docker/$CONT_ID/devices.list"

     c 1:5 rwm
     c 1:3 rwm
     c 1:9 rwm
     c 1:8 rwm
     c 5:0 rwm
     c 5:1 rwm
+    c 189:* rw
-    c *:* rwm
+    c *:* m
     b *:* m
     c 1:7 rwm
     c 136:* rwm
     c 5:2 rwm
     c 10:200 rwm

+    $ docker container rm --force "$CONT_ID"

-Note that now there is a rule allowing full access to all character devices.
+Note that now there is a rule allowing read and write access to all character devices with a major of 189.

+## Recap

-So, to recap, if you need to access USB devices from a container:
+If you need to access USB devices from a container:

 * bind-mount `/dev/bus/usb` inside the container;
 * take note of the type, major and minor of the device(s) you need to